Protestor with rainbow flag runs onto field at World Cup - NewsBreak

 LUSAIL, Qatar — (AP) — A protestor ran onto the field Monday carrying a rainbow flag and wearing a blue Superman T-shirt that said "SAVE UKRAINE" on the front and "RESPECT FOR IRANIAN WOMAN" on the back during a World Cup match between Portugal and Uruguay.

-Security officials chased the protestor down and the flag was dropped on the field before the person was escorted away.
+Security officials chased the protestor down and the flag was dropped on the field before the person was escorted off the field.
 The referee then picked up the flag and left it on the sideline, where it stayed for a few moments before a worker came and collected it.

-The protestor was ushered away through a tunnel.
-It wasn’t immediately clear if the person faced any charges or had been detained by police.
+The spectator was ushered away through a tunnel.
+It wasn’t immediately clear if the protestor faced any charges or had been detained by police.

 In the first week of the tournament in Qatar, seven European teams lost the battle to wear multi-colored "One Love" armbands during World Cup matches.
 Fans also complained they weren't allowed to bring items with rainbow colors, a symbol of LGBTQ rights, into the stadiums of the conservative Islamic emirate.